jessicaernst/Belladonnixi/README.md

-I'm a Mobile Appa Developer working at Missing Gear Solutions GmbH.
-Mostly focused on iOS and especially SwiftUI.
+I'm a Mobile App Developer mostly focused on iOS and especially SwiftUI.

 - 🌱 I’m currently working on new Project Ideas at the moment.